Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Discussion

 \subsection{The 4172\,keV doublet}

-It should be noted that the 4171.9\,keV $3^+$ state is an energy doublet appearing in close proximity to a 4172.5\,keV state with a tentative spin-parity assignment of $(2)^+$ \cite{Elekes2011}, the latter decaying to the 1554\,keV $2_{1}^{+}$ via a 2618\,kev $\gamma$ ray.
+It should be noted that the 4171.9\,keV $3^+$ state is an energy doublet appearing in close proximity to a 4172.5\,keV state with a tentative spin-parity assignment of $(2)^+$ \cite{Chen2019}, the latter decaying to the 1554\,keV $2_{1}^{+}$ via a 2618\,kev $\gamma$ ray.
 The $3^{+}$ state also decays to the 1554\,keV $2_{1}^{+}$ state via a 2618\,kev $\gamma$ ray and is assigned an additional 1497\,keV decay pathway to the 2675\,keV $4_{1}^{+}$ state.
 Both the 1497 and 2618\,keV transitions are observed here with intensities that are in good agreement with neutron-capture measurements \cite{Ruyl84}.
 Both the measurement of $\gamma$-ray energies 2618.0(2), 1497.1(2)\,keV and intensities are consistent with dominant $\beta$-feeding to the 4171.968(17)\,keV $3^+$ state.

 The 1208\,keV transition was originally reported feeding a state in $^{50}$Ti with excitation energy 4171.8\,keV and a spin-parity of $3^+$ or $4^+$ (Ref. \cite{Alburger1984} and references therein).
 The same transition is reported here in addition to 5 weak feeding transitions observed at 1015, 1269, 1635, 1983 and 2065\,keV, decaying from states with {\it E$_x$} $\geq$ 5186\,keV.
 These are placed in the $^{50}$Ti level scheme for the first time (Figure \ref{fig_lvl_scheme}), feeding the 4171.9\,keV $3^+$ state and are observed in coincidence with the 1497 and 2618\,keV transitions.
-The newly-placed transitions together with the known 1208\,keV transition accounts for $\sim$46$\%$ of the observed total intensity of the $\gamma$ rays depopulating the $3^+$ state.
+The newly-placed $\gamma$-ray transitions act to increase the $\gamma$ intensity populating the $3^+$ state by around 12$\%$.